 Commissioner Keon: It's about \$1,000.
 So, we're going to spend an additional \$1,000 on any that we already have the opinion from a trained and certified arborist.
-So, why couldn't we just share the data that you have with the homeowners that are concerned so that they could see that there's -- why you're removing the tree?
-Do we do that?
+So, why couldn't we just share the data that you have with the homeowners that are concerned so that they could see that there's

-Agenda Item G-2 - Resolution of the City Commission adopting a policy regarding removal of trees on City property or City right-of-way by City staff.
+Agenda Item G-2 - Resolution of the City Commission adopting a policy regarding removal of trees on door and meet with the resident immediately adjacent.
+The residents immediately adjacent to the trees almost always are in support of it because they live under the tree.